Saurabh-Lakhanpal/stocks-dashboard/README.md

 ## Project Overview

 The **Stocks Dashboard** is a dynamic web application that allows users to manage their stock portfolios, analyze real-time stock data, and visualize various financial metrics.
-The application integrates with various APIs to provide real-time stock data and allows users to select stocks, view historical data, and perform advanced technical analysis.
+The application integrates with various APIs to provide real-time stock data and allows users to select stocks, view historical data, and perform historical technical analysis.

 This project consists of two main pages:
 1. **Page 1 (Stock Overview)**: View and manage selected stocks, track portfolio performance, and visualize real-time stock data.